Strumica: Middle Ages

 In 1016, Byzantine commander David Arianites captured the city from the Bulgarians.

-By the end of the 12th century, the Byzantine central power had weakened and, as a result, many local lords broke away and became independent.
-Initially, the leader of the Vlachs and Bulgarians in eastern Macedonia Dobromir Chrysos (1185–1202) and later the Bulgarian sebastokrator and a member of the Asen dynasty in Veliko Tarnovo Strez (1208–1214) held the region, which became part of the Bulgarian kingdom in 1202.
-In the second half of the 13th century the city was recovered by the Byzantine Empire until the Serbian Kingdom conquered the region in the 14th century.
+By the end of the 12th century, Byzantium's central power had weakened and, as a result, many local lords broke away and became independent.
+Initially, the leader of the Vlachs and Bulgarians in eastern Macedonia Dobromir Chrysos (1185–1202) and later the Bulgarian sebastokrator and a member of the Asen dynasty in Veliko Tarnovo - Strez (1208–1214) held the region, which became part of the Bulgarian kingdom in 1202.
+In the second half of the 13th century the city was retaken by the Byzantine Empire until the Serbian Kingdom conquered the region in the 14th century.
 Serbian magnate Hrelja ruled Strumica and the nearby region until 1334, when it was put under the direct rule of Serbian King Stefan Dušan who continued his conquest to the south.
 During the Fall of the Serbian Empire, the Strumica region was first ruled by Uglješa, the brother of magnate Vukašin.
 Strumica itself was then governed by Dabiživ Spandulj, who served the Dejanović brothers.
 The Ottoman Empire finally conquered Strumica in 1383.

 Ottoman period

-Under Ottoman administration, the town was named Ustrumca.
-It initially belonged to the Sanjak of Kyustendil, and the timarli-sipahi system was established.
-Nomads and livestock breeders of Turkic origin were settled, which altered the general look of the city making it more oriental.
-According to the census of 1519, Strumica had a population of 2,780, of which 1,450 were Christians and 1,330 were Muslims.
+Under Ottoman administration, the town was renamed into Ustrumca.
+It initially belonged to the Sanjak of Kyustendil before the establishment of the timarli-sipahi system.
+Nomads and livestock breeders of Turkic origin settled in the area, which altered the general look of the city making it more oriental.
+According to the 1519 Ottoman census, Strumica had a population of 2,780 people, of which 1,450 were Christians and 1,330 were Muslims.
 These were times when conversion to Islam was at its peak in the region, which accounts for the increased number of Muslims (2,200) compared to Christians (1,230) according to the census of 1570.

 In the 17th century, it became seat of a kadiluk.
 At about this time, Strumica was visited by the Ottoman travel writers Haji Kalfa (1665) and Evliya Çelebi (1670), who gave a description of the city and all its Islamic buildings.
 In the late 18th and early 19th century, Strumica was part of the Sanjak of Salonica.
 During the 19th century the influence of the Patriarchate of Constantinople increased, and so did the number of pro-Greek citizens.
 Countering this, the Bulgarian Exarchate found support in the Slavic populace; the first Bulgarian school in the Strumica region was opened in Robovo in 1860, and its first teacher was Arseni Kostencev from Štip.
 This period coincided with the work of the great fresco masters from Strumica – Vasil Gjorgiev and Grigorij Petsanov.
 They did work in many churches built in the Strumica region at the time.
 In the late 19th and early 20th century, Strumica was part of the Salonica Vilayet.